 Future plans: The Port will continue to follow the Tri-Cities Research District Master Plan for property development.
-The Port will remove the deed restrictions from the property.
-The property will then be segmented for development and offered for sale or lease.
+The Port has removed the deed restrictions and will proceed with sale and lease of property.
+The City of Richland plat process will require up to \$800,000 in roads, sidewalks and street signs.
+The Port will seek grant options or land sales to complete these additions.